anagha-google/dataplex-labs-ak/dataplex-quickstart-labs/02-lab-guide/module-10-1-data-profiling.md

 ### 1.5.
 User Configured Dataplex Profiling - what's involved

+At the time of authoring this lab -

 | # | Step |
 | -- | :--- |
 | 1 | A User Managed Service Account is needed with ```roles/dataplex.dataScanAdmin``` to run the profiling job|